electronstar/SortImages/README.md

 # Sort-Images

-A simple tool to sort a large number of mixed photographs (.JPG, .ARW (sony RAW files)) into separate folders.
+A simple tool to sort a large number of mixed photographs (.JPG, .ARW (sony RAW files)) into a clean folder structure based on date the images were taken.

 Usage: Sort-Images.exe <source_directory> <optional_destination_directory>